Minority Shareholder Rights

 Fredrick P. Niemann Esq.

 In a Shareholder Rights case, the Chancery Court has the authority to award to a winning shareholder reasonable attorney’s fees and costs (including costs of retaining experts) incurred in litigation with the company.
 In addition, if a court determines that a party acted “arbitrarily, or otherwise not in good faith”, it may award reasonable expenses to the injured party or parties, including counsel fees.
-Not every party who wins an oppressed shareholder suit, however, will be awarded fees.
+Not every party that wins an oppressed shareholder suit, however, will be awarded fees.
 A court may award attorney’s fees to (a plaintiff or defendant) if the Court determines that the other party in the litigation acted arbitrarily or otherwise in bad faith.
-Often the conduct of the losing side must be highly offensive or shocking to an impartial observer.
-Bonafide disputes and good faith difference of opinion do not qualify for the award of fees and expenses.
+Often, the conduct of the losing side must be highly offensive or shocking to an impartial observer.
+Bonafide disputes and good-faith differences of opinion do not qualify for an award of fees and expenses.

 Are you a majority shareholder or a minority shareholder in a new corporation having issues that can’t be settled?
 Contact me personally today to discuss your shareholder matter.
-I am easy to talk to, very approachable and can offer you practical, legal ways to handle your concerns.
-You can reach me toll-free at (855) 376-5291 or e-mail me at fniemann@hnlawfirm.com.
+I am easy to talk to, very approachable, and can offer you practical, legal ways to handle your concerns.
+You can reach me at (732) 863-9900 or e-mail me at fniemann@hnlawfirm.com.